★★★★

 moreVaried social activities, & worthwhile projects near & far.
 Our diverse members exchange ideas, create lifelong relationships, join in service projects that make a lasting impact in communities.
 We aim to have fun, but with a purpose.

-moreOvercoming challenges of public speaking or technology tournaments, or a Rotary Youth Leadership Awards course helps young people develop tools for success such as self-confidence, planning & team building skills.
+moreOvercoming challenges of public speaking or technology tournaments, or a Rotary Youth Leadership Awards course helps young people develop tools for success such as self-confidence, planning & team building.

-moreOur convivial weekly meetings form a platform for our eclectic speakers.
-We learn of many varied interests.
-‘Special events’ such as Burns night, Christmas celebrations and visits to places of refreshment add to the opportunities for fellowship and fun.
+moreAt our convivial weekly meetings we welcome speakers - we learn of many varied interests.
+‘Special events’ such as Burns night, Christmas celebrations and visits to places of interest (and refreshment) add to the opportunities for fellowship and fun.

 more